Get started - it's free!

 tailscale serve advertise svc:web-server

-Remove all Service Proxy configurations for a resource
+Remove all endpoint mappings for a Service

 tailscale serve clear svc:<service-name>